mcpherson-and-mayer/Promachos/README.md

 if it enters a restricted area (e.g. countertop).
 This is accomplished using a neural network to classify images from a video stream and determine if a pet is where it doesn't belong.
-This project is written in Rust and Python, and is dependent on Keras, Tensorflow, OpenCV, and ImageZMQ.
+This project is written in Rust and Python, and is dependent on Tensorflow, OpenCV and Protobuf.
 The project was designed using a web camera, Raspberry Pi, and a set of servos to pan the camera (and eventually fire projectiles).
 [Currently servo system uses RadioshackRobotics kits+Arduino Uno R3]

 ## Build and Run
+Promachos is in development for the Raspberry pi 3 or 4.
+The scripts written are based on a fresh install of Raspbian Stretch

+Once the repository is cloned, a set of scripts are in the install folder with a specific to install all the prerequisites

+The first script checks for system, program updates, and installs vim
+$cd install
+./00-vimscript.sh$

+After a reboot

 Checkout  and download instructions here.
 Prerequisites for build here.

 Build and run (install?)this program with `insertruncommandhere` passing in arguments listed here.
 *Install folder contains build scripts for opencv pieces*